 La Villa Bardini

-The La Villa Bardini has been restored and now open to the public.
+The La Villa Bardini has been restored and is now open to the public.
 We did not enter the villa but is houses the headquarters of the Bardini Peyron Monumental Park Foundation.

 For a beautiful panoramic view of the city and a perfect place for photos, walk up to The Belvedere.
 Here you will have beautiful photo opportunities of the Duomo and the surrounding city and hills.
 There are several benches you can sit and take in the beauty.
-There were several people reading, writing in journals and just relaxing and enjoying the scenery.
+There were several people reading, writing in journals, and just relaxing and enjoying the scenery.

 The building just above The Belvedere is where you can get an even better view with an afternoon espresso.
 There were several people just sitting and enjoying the view from this level.